 From Fall 2002 to 2012 Ostmeier acted as Director of Graduate Studies, and for 2012-2014 she was elected as College of Arts’ and Sciences’ representative on the UO’s Graduate Council.
 She has served as a member of the Advisory Board of the Oregon Humanities Center, and as Humanities Representative on Arts and Sciences Curriculum Committees.
 Ostmeier has initiated, and for many years co-organized the German outreach program to public schools, the manifold activities of the Healing Arts Research Interest Group at CSWS, GERSCAN’s SAIL summer program, and engaged in the manifold discussions of the UO Language Councils (CAS and OIA).
 As Head of GERSCAN she has collaborated with many entities across campus on revitalizing the language studies and cross-disciplinary lecture and exhibition events.
 As elected CAS Wise Head for 2016/2017 she has served on CAS’ “Context for Scenario Planning Sessions,” and the committee on “Arts and Humanities Awards.”

-Professor Ostmeier leads the annual SAIL camp for the Department of German and Scandinavian.
+Professor Ostmeier invented and organized the annual summer SAIL camps for the Department of German and Scandinavian for 5 years (2014-2018).
+GERSCAN faculty volunteered and also taught classes.
 See photos from German and Science presentation with Prof. Steve Golledge here.

 In-depth analysis of various facets of German cinema.
 Students will acquire a vocabulary of film analysis and learn how to interpret film from a historical and theoretical perspective.
 Topics include Weimar film, cities and modernity, German filmmakers in American exile, German New Wave, and contemporary film.